2019 North Indian Ocean cyclone season: Very Severe Cyclonic Storm Bulbul

 On November 5, the remnants of Severe Tropical Storm Matmo traversed into the Bay of Bengal and developed into Cyclonic Storm Bulbul.
+(Note: The name Bulbul (Urdu: بلبل, [bʊlbʊl]) was contributed by Pakistan and refers to the bulbul or the common nightingale (Luscinia megarhynchos) in Urdu.)
 The system would intensify into a severe cyclonic storm on November 6 as it continued northward.
 Bulbul would undergo rapid intensification, becoming a very severe cyclonic storm on November 8.

 Bulbul was the second severe cyclonic storm to make landfall in West Bengal after Cyclone Aila in 2009.
 Bulbul would produce heavy rain over parts of West Bengal with Digha receiving 98 mm, Kolkata receiving 101 mm, Halisahar recording 95 mm and Dum Dum receiving 90 mm of rain.
 Strong winds were also reported in many parts of South Bengal.
 Strong winds of 75 km/h also battered the Kolkata by uprooting many trees.
 One youth was killed due to uprooting of trees before the storm made landfall.

 Cyclonic Storm Pawan

 On December 2, a depression formed over the southwestern Arabian Sea, east of Somalia.
 Due to being in a favorable environment for development, the depression strengthened into a cyclonic storm on December 4, earning the name Pawan.
+(Note: The name Pawan (Sinhala: පවන්, [paʋan]) was contributed by Sri Lanka and means "air, breeze" in Sinhala.)
 The system continued north, slowly strengthening, before turning west the following day, Pawan struggled to maintain its structure due to being in high wind shear, but continued to move west towards Somalia.
 Pawan's convection would briefly dissipate due to the wind shear, but soon regenerated.
 Pawan would make landfall in the Puntland region of Somalia, just south of Eyl, as a cyclonic storm late on December 6.
 Pawan would bring heavy rain and mudslides to parts of Somalia, before degenerating into a well-marked low-pressure area on December 7.

 Pawan killed six people in Somalia.
 Rainfall accumulations brought by Pawan were up to 3 inches in Somalia, an unusually large amount of rain for December, resulting in flash flooding in the region.
 Two vehicles were swept away by torrential rain generated by the storm in Bosaso, while two boats capsized off the coast of Eyl due to rough surf.
 Pawan was the first tropical cyclone to make landfall in Somalia since Cyclone Sagar in 2018.